 Our structural engineering, MEP engineering, and interior design teams work diligently to create a highly collaborative design process, resulting in superior quality and service.

 From the beginning, our approach is to pool our collective experiences and extensive industry knowledge.
 We offer experience in new construction, significant renovations, expansions, and revitalizing existing structures across various project types, such as retail, commercial, mixed-use, public, and medical projects.

 Adaptive reuse architectural projects repurpose an existing structure for a new use, from resetting the sense of place with aesthetic and functional updates to code and zoning-focused compliance.

-A building code analysis is a comprehensive assessment of an existing or proposed structure to determine if it meets the current and local building codes.
+A building code analysis comprehensively assesses an existing or proposed structure to determine if it meets the current and local building codes.

-Once design drawings and specifications have been approved by the client, architects create building construction documents.
-This final set of plans includes all details necessary to obtain local jurisdictional approval for a permit, and for a contractor to build the project.
+Architects create building construction documents once the client has approved design drawings and specifications.
+This final set of plans includes all details necessary to obtain local jurisdictional approval for a permit and a contractor to build the project.

 Building construction type analysis enables architects to make informed decisions on the structural integrity, materiality and fire resistance of a design, based on the construction “type” of a building.